- Home

 October 2024

-Oracle introduced Oracle Analytics Intelligence for Life Sciences, an AI-powered platform designed to help life sciences companies, academic medical centers, health systems, and research institutes derive deeper insights into diseases and patient impact.
+Oracle introduced Oracle Analytics Intelligence for Life Sciences, an AI-powered platform designed to help life sciences companies, academic medical centers, health systems, and research institutes derive deeper insights into diseases and their impact on patients.

 The solution enables organizations to enhance therapeutic launch strategies by leveraging a pre-built, continuously updated analytics ecosystem that integrates a broad range of real-world data sources, including CancerMPact and multi-omics datasets.